buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 | **Treasure Category**: NPC Equipment (Studded Leather Armor, Sword, 4 Javelins, M) |
 | **Description** |

-Orcs are a race created by Cattalm as an experiment to verify whether a more intelligent but equally ferocious creature than ogres could be dominant.
+Orcs are a race created by Cattalm as an experiment to verify whether a creature more intelligent than ogres but equally ferocious could be dominant.
 The experiment was a moderate success with orcs founding kingdoms and conquering several regions.
-The chaotic drive over time, acculturation, becoming sedentary, and the evolution of society has led orcs increasingly away from Cattalm' \*\*s coils, although it doesn' \*\*t remove the fact that many barbaric aspects have remained in the traditional culture.
+The chaotic drive over time, acculturation, becoming sedentary, and the evolution of society have led orcs increasingly away from Cattalm' \*\*s coils, although it doesn' \*\*t remove the fact that many barbaric aspects have remained in the traditional culture.
 An adult male orc is 1.6 meters tall and weighs about 60 kg.
 A peculiar characteristic is the face and the pig-like nose in particular.
 Orcs and humans can produce offspring.

 ### Orc